 Blended and step-families have special needs during the holidays.
 Taking some time to talk with family members – discuss and plan holiday events will save you hours of upset children, relatives and an upset you!
-Since there are several family holidays coming up–Thanksgiving, Christmas, Hanukkah–I will use Thanksgiving as my primary example for how to have a better blended family holiday.
+These tips will help you have a better blended family holiday.

 1. Scheduling Visitation

 Talk with your ex and figure out a schedule from now until January 3rd.
 Agree that no changes will be made to this schedule unless it’s a real emergency.
 Negotiate with your ex and remember to exchange special holidays each year.
-(For example, Dad gets the kids every even year on Thanksgiving, and Mom gets the kids on every odd year.)
+(For example, every even year, Dad gets the kids on Thanksgiving and Mom gets them for Christmas.
+It switches on the odd years.)

 2. Schedule Downtime